ceremcem/smith-sync/README.md

 # Example Toolset

-See [erik-sync](https://github.com/ceremcem/erik-sync) for an example usage.
+See [erik-sync](https://github.com/ceremcem/erik-sync) for an example usage. `erik-sync` is my current, everyday backup toolset.